Caetanods/ratematrix/README.md

 ## News and updates

+**Feb-2021 (v 1.2.3): SUBMITTED TO RCran** New functions, improvements on help pages, updates to examples.

 **Feb-2021 (v 1.2.3):** Adds function 'getStartPointFromPosterior' to extract the last MCMC sample from a previous run to use as the starting point of another MCMC.
 Adds function 'readMCMC_Mk' to read the posterior distribution of transition matrices estimated using the 'ratematrixJointMCMC' function.

 **May-2019 (v 1.2.1): SUBMITTED PATCH TO RCran** Corrects issue with function 'ratematrixMCMC'.
 Simple (but fatal) mistake when indexing one matrix during the MCMC was breaking the chain.